yokomotod/tblmonit/README.md

 tblmonit freshness [target config file]
 ```

-If current time is passed `TimeThreshold` and the target table's last modified date is older than `DurationThreshold`(or the table is not found), then `tblmonit` outputs a list of such tables in following format
+If the target table's last modified date is older than `DurationThreshold`(or the table is not found), then `tblmonit` outputs a list of such tables in following format

 ```
 bigquery-project-id-1.dataset1.sharded_table2_on_20200101